georgealton/private-terraform-registry/README.md

 Terraform documentation uses provider and system for a module interchangeably.
 I've opted to use provider because that seems more common in terraform nomenclature.

+## Terraform needs the values to be lowercase

 ### Module Versions (Primary Index)

 Provides: